 - Control your business

-- Grow you business by repeating the above steps and do not let yourself be distracted.
+- Repeat the above steps and do not let yourself be distracted.

 The other way to start a business with little money